-The main entrance of the TRILUX light campus makes an inviting gesture at the corner where it meets the street to the north, its glazing rising from one to two floors to wrap around the building corner.
-The new building frames the site on the western edge, defining a new space of interaction between the new and existing buildings.
-The landscape design by Lill + Sparla creates an outdoor plaza that is green all year round, with delicate grasses that contrast with the uniform overall impression of the building.
+The main entrance to the TRILUX Light Campus makes an inviting gesture, its glazing going from one to two floors to wrap around the corner of the building.
+The new building frames the site on its western edge, defining a space for interaction between the new and existing buildings.
+With their landscape design, Lill + Sparla have created an outdoor plaza that is green all year round, using delicate grasses that contrast with the building’s uniform overall impression.

-The theme of the plaza continues in the building’s interior.
-The spacious, two-story foyer and reception area extends the public areas into the building and, together with the gallery on the first floor, provides generous space for exhibitions or communal activities.
-Likewise, the open stair in the foyer can also serve as a further meeting place.
-On the ceiling is a sculptural light surface designed by GRAFT and Trilux especially for the foyer that is at once architecture and light.
-The sculptural luminaire folds out of the ceiling, curving gently over the space of the auditorium.
+The theme of the plaza is continued into the building’s interior.
+The spacious, two-story foyer and reception area extend the public areas into the building and, together with the gallery on the first floor, provide generous space for exhibitions and communal activities.
+Similarly, the open staircase in the foyer also serves as a further meeting place.
+The ceiling features a sculptural light surface especially designed by GRAFT and Trilux, at once an architectural detail and a lighting element.
+As a sculptural luminaire it unfolds from the ceiling, cascading gently in the space above the auditorium.

-The upper floors of the building house the company’s office spaces as well as exhibition areas for Trilux products and is therefore an essential part of the company’s own competence center, which already partially existed on the site.
+The building’s upper floors house the company’s office space and product exhibition areas, thus forming an essential part of the company’s competence center, which already partially existed on the site.

-The flowing floor plan continues in the upper four floors of the offices and extends the entire depth of the building, interrupted only by three circulation and washroom/WC cores.
-These so-called “Smart Workingscapes” comprise both open communication zones and enclosed work zones equipped with hybrid furniture elements that can be variably combined in modules.
+The free-flowing floor plan continues in the upper four office floors and extends the entire depth of the building, interrupted only by three service and washroom cores.
+These so-called smart working spaces comprise both open communication zones and enclosed work zones equipped with hybrid furniture elements that can be combined in a modular fashion.